By Dan MacIntosh

 It’s fair to say that most Americans don’t appreciate the joys of winning a soccer match quite like their European counterparts.
 But when FC Barcelona advanced to the semi-finals in 2009 by beating Chelsea in the waning moments of the match, Spaniards naturally celebrated.
 And wouldn’t you know it, nine months later the Barcelona birth rate was up 16 percent.

 Much like power failures, natural disasters, such as hurricanes, can bring couples closer together.
-In 2012, the hospitals in New Jersey noted a 34 percent increase in baby deliveries in late October of that year.
+In 2013, the hospitals in New Jersey noted a 34 percent increase in baby deliveries 9 months after Sandy hit in late October of 2012.
 When there’s a storm outside, the safest thing to do is remain indoors.
 But what will you do there?
 If the electricity is out, as happens with such storms, there are no lights, no radio or TV.
 Oh, and the bedroom is dark and warm.
 You can guess the rest.